EricQu2001/EricQu2001.github.io/docs/README.md

 ## About Me

-I am a first-year Computer Science PhD Student at University of California, Berkeley, advised by [Aditi Krishnapriyan](https://a1k12.github.io).
-I revived my B.Sc. with distinction in Data Science from Duke University and Duke Kunshan University, where I was mentored by [Dongmian Zou](https://scholars.duke.edu/person/Dongmian.Zou) and [Kai Zhang](https://sites.google.com/site/kaizhangstatmech/people).
+I am a first-year Computer Science PhD Student at University of California, Berkeley, [Berkeley AI Research Lab](https://bair.berkeley.edu/index.html), advised by [Aditi Krishnapriyan](https://a1k12.github.io).
+I received my B.Sc. with distinction in Data Science from Duke University and Duke Kunshan University, where I was mentored by [Dongmian Zou](https://scholars.duke.edu/person/Dongmian.Zou) and [Kai Zhang](https://sites.google.com/site/kaizhangstatmech/people).
 I also worked as a research intern at Microsoft Research Asia, [Shanghai AI/ML Group](https://www.microsoft.com/en-us/research/group/shanghai-ai-ml-group/) led by [Dongsheng Li](http://recmind.cn).

 My research interest mainly falls on **Geometric Deep Learning** and **AI for Science**.
 I also have experience in LLMs, sequence modeling, and graph neural networks.
 In general, I am interested in combining ideas from mathematics with machine learning, and using machine learning to solve interdisciplinary problems.